Football Offers Explained

 There most common advantage play offers are things like Skybet or Betstars' 'RequestABet' Bet £10 Get £5 promos.
 These usually cannot be layed off, so the strategy here it so place plenty of small (£1) bets and then redeem the freebie!

 Our Reload Offers Page

 Every lunchtime, we post a selection of the day's best reload offers on our Reload Offers page.
 These offers are picked for being quick and easy, with a high chance of making a profit.
 Often, you will find football offers listed here.

 The offers listed on our reload offers page are just a snapshot of the total offers available.

-To keep up to date with all of the football offers currently available, I'd recommend that you make use of Profit Accumulator.
+To keep up to date with all of the football offers currently available, I'd recommend that you make use of Outplayed.

 They have a daily offers calendar which shows you how to complete all of the best offers each and every day!
 It provides a real-time feed of all the running existing customer offers (not just the football offers) and is an invaluable tool for Matched Bettors!

 Outplayed also provide a variety of amazing tools, like an Oddsmatcher, perfect for finding your football offer trigger bets!